Can You Have Braces as an Adult?

 Where can I get more information?

-If you feel that braces might well be for you, then an appointment with one of our orthodontists is the natural starting point, if you are in London we would love to welcome you to The Dental Surgery – give us a call on 020 7680 1800
+If you feel that braces might well be for you, then an appointment with one of our orthodontists is the natural starting point, if you are in London we would love to welcome you to The Dental Surgery – simply call or email us, or book online.

 Alternatively, you might just want to do a bit more reading.
 We recommend the British Orthodontist Society’s website, there is a wealth of information including all of their leaflets, downloadable in pdf format.
 Or you could give us a call and speak to one of our Orthodontic team members.